biocatiit/website/content/pages/users_orientation.rst

 and maintenance staff.
 Such objects include, but are not limited to: syringe needles, knife/razor blades, tiny diameter stiff wire, and broken glass.
-All sharp objects must be stored in a way that minimizes the risk of laceration and possible introduction of foriegn objects into the body.
-Methods may include insertion of the sharp surface into a sizable piece of cork or styrofoam.
+All sharp objects must be stored in a way that minimizes the risk of laceration and possible introduction of foreign objects into the body.
+Methods may include insertion of the sharp surface into a sizable piece of cork or Styrofoam.

 **Sharps are not to be disposed of in the regular trash bin!** Used syringe needles, razor blades, and scalpels must be disposed of in the sharps disposal